Bath Road │63 previous / next │main map / bath road map

 242 Bath Road

 The Brown Jug has been serving the public since at least 1847, when a coroner's inquest was held on the premises.
-Walter and Ann Buckle lived here in 1854 and their family appear to have owned this and other properties in the row for some years.
-In the early years it was described as a beer house.
+Walter and Ann Buckle lived here in 1854 and they went on to own this and several other properties in the terrace and around town.
+In 1855 the landlord was Benjamin Buckle and the the Brown Jug was described as a beer house.

 By 1858 the landlord was Mr Thomas Clarke, who was also a pig dealer.
 In 1865 Thomas Clarke was granted a fly license, which meant that he could operate a horse-drawn taxi service.
 A 'fly' was a light covered vehicle that could be drawn by a single horse, often let out for hire.
-Thomas was here until at least 1868. ![]() One of the longest-serving landlords was Adolphus White, who was already the landlord by 1876.
-He was born in Cheltenham and was married to Annie Baylis.
+Thomas was here until at least 1868.
+One of the longest-serving licensees was Adolphus White, who was already the landlord by 1876.
+He was born in Cheltenham in 1841, the son of Thomas White, a naturalist and taxidermist.
+Adolphus married Annie Baylis in 1860 and they lived in Naunton Crescent.
 They had 12 children but lost 2 in infancy.
-Like many landlords Adolphus had another trade – his was carpentry.
-He died aged 53 in 1895, after which Annie continued to run the pub until about 1908.
+Like many landlords, Adolphus had another trade from before he was a publican – his was carpentry.
+He died aged 53 in 1895, after which Annie White continued to run the pub until 1900.
+She died in 1916.

-![]() The name changed back to the Brown Jug when the Brimfield family took over in about 1963.
-Their connection with the pub lasted for over thirty years, first with Bill and Glad Brimfield, and then from 1974 their son Derek and his wife Shirley, as the landlords.
-In 1983 Derek and Shirley celebrated their silver wedding anniversary (25 years) at the pub and reduced all drinks to 25p, not only for regulars but anyone who came in.
-It was so busy a lot of regulars had to help themselves; they still put their 25p’s in the till though!
+The name changed back to the Brown Jug when the Brimfield family took over.
+Their connection with the pub lasted for over thirty years, first with Bill and Glad Brimfield, and then from 1974 their son Derek and his wife Shirley.
+In 1983 the younger Brimfields celebrated their silver wedding anniversary at the pub and reduced all drinks to 25p.
+It was so busy that many of the regulars had to help themselves but they still put their 25p’s in the till!

 ![]() In the final quarter of the 20th century the Brown Jug was the venue for many parties celebrating such events as the Queens Silver Jubilee (1977) and the Royal Wedding of Prince Charles and Lady Diana Spencer (1981).
 For the Queen Mother’s 80th Birthday, Derek and Shirley laid on a free full roast dinner for all the pensioners & their partners.
 And every New Year’s Eve was so busy, they had to remove all the internal doors because they wouldn’t be able to open them.